-When an inside bar forms in the context of a downtrend you enter short when price breaks out below the low of the mother bar.
-Your stop loss can be placed above the high of the mother bar.
-Profit target can be set at 2-3 times the distance of your stop loss.
+When an inside bar forms in the context of a downtrend, the sell entry takes place when price falls below the low of the mother bar.
+The stop loss can be placed above the high of the mother bar with a profit target at 2-3 times the distance of your stop loss.

 Inside bars are best traded on longer term time frames, such as the 4 hour, daily and even weekly charts.

-The size of the body of a candle reflects momentum.
-Like inside bars and pin bars the size of the body tells us something about the psychology of the market.
-Long bodied bullish (green) candles reflect that the buyers are confident and in charge.
-Long bodied bearish (red) candles indicate the the bears are in control.
+Another important aspect of Price Action Trading is to understand what the size of a candle body tells us about the momentum in the market.
+A series of long bodied bullish (green) candles reflect that buyers are in control while consecutive long bodied bearish (red) candles indicate the the bears are in charge.

-When price is falling and the bodies of candles are getting progressively smaller when approaching a support level, this tells us that price is more likely to bounce at that level.
+When price is in a downtrend and the bodies of candles are getting progressively smaller when approaching a support level, this suggests that price is more likely to bounce at that level.
 You can trade this by placing your buy order at or just above the support level.
 Your stop loss can be placed below the support level.